rpgreview/papersandpaychecks/pnp.md

 4.0 The Boss Book
 4.1 Being The Boss
-4.2 Episode and Season Design
+4.2 Episode and Session Design
 4.3 Running The Session

 5.0 Scenarios : Fear and Loathing in Wellington